javaapplesauce/BreastDCEDL-4-GILM/README.md

-> _`pCR N` refers to the number of patients with non-missing pCR labels; similarly, `HR N` and `HER2 N` indicate the number of patients with available HR and HER2 status, respectively.
+> _Note: `pCR N` refers to the number of patients with non-missing pCR labels; similarly, `HR N` and `HER2 N` indicate the number of patients with available HR and HER2 status, respectively.
 Class distributions are shown for each split._

 ----------